arifperdana/BAPPENAS_2025/WorkshopGuide.md

 - Adding horizontal lines (hr()) as separators
 ```

-**Prompt L3: Value Boxes**
+**Prompt L3: Summary Display**
 ```
-Using shinydashboard, add a row of 4 valueBox widgets showing:
+Add a row at the top showing key metrics:
-- Total GRDP (with icon "chart-line")
+- Total observations
-- Average growth rate (with icon "arrow-up")
+- Average value
-- Number of observations (with icon "database")
-- Latest year available (with icon "calendar")
+- Date range
+- Other relevant statistics

 Make them dynamically update based on filtered data.
-Use color="blue" for positive metrics, color="yellow" for neutral.
+Use clear formatting with appropriate icons or styling.
 ```

 **Prompt L4: Custom CSS**
 ```
 Add custom CSS styling to my app to:
-- Change the background color of the sidebar to #f0f0f0
+- Change the background color of the sidebar
-- Make all headers (h3) blue (#1e3a8a)
+- Make all headers blue
-- Add a subtle shadow to all plots
+- Add spacing between elements
 - Increase font size for readability
-- Add the BAPPENAS logo in the top left
 ```

 ---